 Dine and Unwind Along the Avenue

 Del Ray’s dining scene is brimming with tempting options, from casual hang-outs to date-night destinations.
 Brunch on French bistro fare at Del Ray Café, set in a 1920s historic home.
 Sample Chef Autumn Cline’s creations at Evening Star Café, or revel in the dairy-rich offerings at Cheesetique, including their award-winning pimento grilled cheese and crave-worthy Mac ‘N Cheesetique.
-New since 2020, Piece Out slings both foldable New York-style slices and deep-dish Detroit pies, while Spice Kraft Indian Bistro serves raved-about samosas and palaak chat.
+Piece Out slings both foldable New York-style slices and deep-dish Detroit pies, while Spice Kraft Indian Bistro serves raved-about samosas and palaak chat.

 Raise a Glass al Fresco